Evolving good governance practices in sport

 Articles offering a methodological framework for the case studies

-Case studies on international sport organizations
+Case studies about international sport organizations

 - Badminton World Federation: A Winning Model for Democratizing Sport in the 21st Century?